l01cd3v/l01cd3v.github.io/_posts/2015-11-17-ip_ranges_management.markdown

 in further hardened security groups because detection of unknown whitelisted CIDRs and understanding of existing rules is significantly easier.

-NCC Group is currently working on a major rework of Scout2's reporting engine, which will further improve reporting and allow creation of new alerts when an unknown CIDR is whitelisted.
+I am currently working on a major rework of Scout2's reporting engine, which will further improve reporting and allow creation of new alerts when an unknown CIDR is whitelisted.